adlerosn/cicpoffs/README.md

 All other files are avaliable as MIT.

-Due to this reason, the resulting compiled binary will be GPLv2-licensed unless rewritten.
+Due to this reason, the resulting compiled binary will be GPLv2-licensed unless that single file rewritten.